lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="nginx-php"/>

 ### Install php preprocessor
-We're going to install [PHP-FPM](https://php-fpm.org/), a FastCGI implementation alternative to the more common [PHP](http://php.net/) usually installed besides the Apache Web Server
+We're going to install [PHP-FPM](https://php-fpm.org/), a FastCGI implementation alternative to the more common [PHP](http://php.net/) usually installed besides the Apache Web Server.

   - install php, *plus* its mysql extensions (we're going to need the latter later):
     ~~~